Events

 Performed by Chicagos 10 -14-year-old children

-from John J Pershing School for the Humanities
+John J Pershing School for the Humanities

 4 PM Doors open at 3:30 pm